 - Surrey Bike Rentals: Several resorts offer surrey bike rentals, including The Boardwalk, Yacht and Beach Clubs, Port Orleans, and Old Key West.

 The most highly recommended thing to do at Fort Wilderness on a non-park day at Walt Disney World is to check out Chip and Dale’s campfire and movie.
 Guests can roast marshmallows for the cost of the materials or bring their own supplies.
 Roasting marshmallows around the campfire, visiting with Chip and Dale, singing campfire songs, and watching an outdoor movie make for a really fun evening!
 Be sure to check the resort activity schedule to see if this event is offered on your non-park day.

 The Boardwalk in the Epcot resort area is a huge and fantastic place to explore.
 Around the Boardwalk, there are 5 resorts to explore in addition to shops and restaurants.
 Many people enjoy Jellyrolls piano bar; however, be forewarned that this location does not allow children.
-Be sure to check out the ice-cream shop, Ample Hills Creamery, for some delicious homemade treats.
+Be sure to check out the ice-cream shop, Boardwalk Ice Cream Parlor, for some delicious homemade treats.
 Rarely will you walk around this area without spotting someone enjoying a ride on a surrey bike, which is available for rent.
 This entire area is themed to a turn of the century boardwalk.
 It is not to be missed on a day at Walt Disney World without a ticket to the parks.

 Walt Disney World is home to four championship-level golf courses.
 These courses offer guests the opportunity to play through a few holes, or to take a class.
 To set up a tee time call (407) WDW-GOLF or visit the Walt Disney World Golf webpage.
 For more information about golf at Walt Disney World, visit our Recreation page.